uPortal-Project/uPortal/docs/developer/other/API.md

 These endpoints provide a way for soffits and web-components to access and store custom preferences for individual soffits and web-components.
 There are several different endpoints for the various ways to store and retrieve these preferences.
 This is an overview of the general uses.
 See the Swagger UI documentation for specifics of each endpoint.

+NOTE: to use any of these endpoints the soffit/web-component must know its own fname as registered in uPortal.
+This is essential to the functionality of the endpoints

 ####Regular preferences vs default preferences